 There are several other states, including Indiana, Michigan, and South Dakota, that have also addressed this issue head on and legislatively helped eliminate a conflict between the labor laws and the real estate statute.
 Indiana's workers' compensation statute provides a similar test to that outlined in Louisiana's real estate statute to determine the independent contractor status of a real estate professional, and Indiana's real estate statute presumes an independent contractor relationship, unless otherwise specified in a written contract between the principal broker and the associated salesperson or broker.
 Michigan's labor laws exclude from the definition of "employment" the services performed by real estate salespeople if the real estate salesperson is compensated principally or wholly by way of commission.
-Further, Michigan's real estate statute defines an "independent contractor relationship" as a relationship between a real estate broker and an associate broker or real estate salesperson where there is both a written agreement between the parties stating that the associate broker or real estate salesperson is not considered an employee for federal and state income tax purposes and not less than 75% of the annual compensation paid by the broker to the associate broker or real estates.
+Further, Michigan's real estate statute defines an "independent contractor relationship" as a relationship between a real estate broker and an associate broker or real estate salesperson where there is both a written agreement between the parties stating that the associate broker or real estate salesperson is not considered an employee for federal and state income tax purposes and not less than 75% of the annual compensation paid by the broker to the associate broker or real estate salesperson is from commissions from the sale of real estate.